 All in all, try to treat your customers how you want to be treated – this is one of the best ways to improve customer retention rates for businesses of all shapes and sizes.

-Alright, not all eight of our customer retention tips can be automated with apps.
+Alright, not all ten of our customer retention tips can be automated with apps.

 There is, for example, no app for social responsibility, or for setting clear expectations – you’ll need to manage those customer retention strategies yourself.

 That said, lots of the nitty-gritty work involved can be automated.
 Here are some apps that could give your customer retention strategy a boost.

 (Note: There are many, many more apps than these.
 Think of this as an automation appetizer.)

 Bobile interacts autonomously with your customers, and helps you foster a relationship with your customers so that you don’t have to spend the time doing so.
 You’re able to advertise sales, provide loyalty programs, give unique offers, get feedback, among many other features.